 However, in cases dealing with gross negligence or deliberate actions that cause damage and injuries to those who take part in agritourism activities conducted at the operator's location, the operator may be held liable.

 A Few Fine Points on Florida's Agritourism Industry

-The following numbers show the strong impact agriculture & tourism have on our economy.
-They also represent the basis of the natural development of the agritourism industry in Florida.
+The following numbers show the strong impact agriculture and tourism have on our economy.
+They also represent the basis of the natural development of the agritourism industry in Florida:

 - Florida's landscape and natural resources mean that our state can use agritourism as a source of revenue.

 - There are more than 47K farms in our state which produce around 300 products that represent a valuable resource for the community.